Wan Kuzain: Sporting Kansas City

 Kuzain signed with the Sporting Kansas City first team in April 2018.
 Kuzain scored his first MLS goal on June 3, 2018, against Minnesota United in a 4–1 victory.

 Kuzain's contract option was declined by Kansas City following their 2020 season.

 Rio Grande Valley FC Toros

 On March 1, 2021, Kuzain signed with USL Championship side Rio Grande Valley FC Toros.

 St. Louis City 2

-On February 7, 2022, Kuzain signed with St. Louis City SC 2 in MLS Next Pro.
+On February 7, 2022, Kuzain signed with St. Louis City 2 in MLS Next Pro.

 International

 Kuzain has trained with and represented the United States at the under-17 level in 2013 and 2014.
 He is eligible to represent both the United States and Malaysia.
 In November 2019, Kuzain was called up to train with the Malaysia under-22 national team ahead of the 2019 Southeast Asian Games.
 However, he was left out of the squad due to citizenship documentation issue.